markh-de/KiVar/README.md

 One component must relate to a single aspect, but can relate to an unlimited number of choices for that aspect.

-Choice expressions can be noted in various formats, which are described in the following sections from their innermost to the outermost elements.
+Choice expressions can be noted in various formats, which are described in the following sections from their **innermost to outermost** elements.

 #### Choice Arguments